libffcv/ffcv/docs/index.rst

 ```

 ``ffcv`` is a package that we (students in the `MadryLab <https://madry-lab.ml>`_) created to
-make training machine learning models *fast* and easy to use.
+make training machine learning models *fast* and *easy* to use.
+See below for a detailed walkthrough of complete examples, basics of using FFCV, advanced customizations, as well as benhmarks on ImageNet.

 Walkthroughs
 ------------